zhiweihu1103/DeepBreeding/README.md

 ## 📚 Literature Collection

-The paper systematically retrieves and curates breeding-related literature from PubMed, bioRxiv, and other public resources.
+The paper systematically retrieves and curates breeding-related literature from ``PubMed``, bioRxiv, and other public resources.
 Search terms focus on gene expression, transcription factors, and breeding-relevant biological evidence.
 The retrieval scope covers publications up to **December 1, 2025**.

 | Crop group | Species | Publications |
 |---|---|---:|